Lakshan-Madushanka/laravel-comments/README.md

 - 🥰 Responsive design using a combination of Livewire and Alpine.js.
 - 🚀 Optimized performance.
 And much more.

+## Why Commenter

+The commenting feature is a common requirement for most websites.
+Allowing users to comment enables interaction and enhances the user experience.
+While Laravel offers a wealth of packages to meet various project needs, there are limited options when it comes to commenting features.
+Here are some drawbacks of existing commenting packages:

+- Outdated: Uses outdated technologies and is not actively maintained.
+- Lack of Features: Missing many essential features.
+- No Admin Panel: Requires additional time to implement an admin panel independently.
+- Bad Design: Interfaces are not user-friendly.
+- Not Mobile Responsive: Not optimized for mobile devices.
+- Performance Issues: May cause performance slowdowns.
+- Lack of Configurability: Limited options for customization and configuration.

+Due to these issues, most companies tend to opt for commercial packages or plugins.
+However, spending extra money on commercial packages reduces the company's overall profit.
+This package is developed to address all these shortcomings.

+> As a full stack developer, I have personally encountered these issues.
+That's why I developed this package—not only for my own projects but also to benefit other developers.

 ## Quick Start